-(singing) Dreams are the only thing 'kept me going so far.
+Dreams are the only thing 'kept me going so far.
 Just dreams and the sound of my guitar.
 Tell someone your dreams and they'll know who you are.

-Just from your dreams and the sound of your guitar.

-Tell someone your dreams and they'll know who you are.

-Just from your dreams.
-Your dreams, your dreams and the sound of your guitar.
+Just from your dreams and the sound of your guitar...

 The song ends with a screaming 6 add 9 chord.